Corvusoft/restq/documentation/DESIGN.md

 ## Sequence Diagrams

-### Producer/Consumer Interaction
+### Exchange Setup, Message Dispatch and Successful Reciept.

-The following diagram details the sequence of actions for configuring an exchange, message dispatch and reciept.
+The following diagram details the sequence of events for configuring an exchange, message dispatch and successful reciept.

 ```
 [producer]            [consumer]                [exchange]               [repository]
     |                     '                          |                         |
     |                     '                          |                         |
     |  create (POST /queues) queue.                  |                         |